troverman/conexus/wiki/Token Language.md

 # Token Manifolds

 	Sets of Infinifty
-	Discritized Sets of Infinity contained in a mapping
+	Discretized Sets of Infinity contained in a mapping

 # Additive Manifolds